flrnc/Comp-Vision-Projects/README.md

 # Comp-Vision-Projects
-This is a compilation of computer vision projects I did in college.
+A compilation of computer vision projects I developed during my college years, exploring various techniques and algorithms in computer vision.

-Most of these are experimentations of using different filters to images such as gaussian filter, mean, filter, sobel filter, and laplacian filter.
-I have one project about using a face detection algorithm such as haar cascade and MTCNN.
+Overview
+This repository shows various experiments and projects to enhance image processing and facial detection.
+These projects demonstrate my ability to explore, implement, and fine-tune multiple computer vision techniques for accuracy and efficiency.

+Key Features:
+Image Filtering Techniques:
+Experimented with applying different filters such as:
+  Gaussian Filter
+  Mean Filter
+  Sobel Filter
+  Laplacian Filter

+Face Detection Algorithms:
+  Implemented and compared Haar Cascade and MTCNN (Multi-task Cascaded Convolutional Networks) for face detection.

+Parameter Tuning:
-All of these projects includes experimenting and combination of different parameters to achieve a high accuracy and good output.
+  Fine-tuned combinations of parameters to achieve high accuracy and optimal results for different tasks.